-[B.1] Fair Credit Reporting Act, 15 U.S.C. § 1681 [Citibank ( South Dakota) NA v.
-Beckerman class (" The billing error notices allegedly sent by defendant were untimely since more than 60 days elapsed from the date the first periodic statement reflecting the alleged errors was transmitted "); Ladino v.
-Bank of America class ( plaintiff alleges that defendant negligently published false credit information which constituted violations of Fair Credit Reporting Act and GBL 349; no private right of action under Fair Credit Reporting Act and plaintiff " never notified any credit reporting agency that he was disputing the accuracy of information provided by defendant "); Tyk v.
-Equifax Credit Information Services, shown than simply prevailing in litigation.
-It must be shown that the party who did not prevail acted in bad faith or for purposes of harassment ")].],

-Inc. class (consumer who recovered damages under the Fair Credit Reporting Act denied an award of attorneys fees (" more must be entitlement to damages pursuant to (RESPA) for alleged improper late charges (dismissed because) none of plaintiff's payments during the relevant period...was made in a timely fashion ")], - [D] Home Ownership and Equity Protection Act, 15 U.S.C.
+- [B.1] Fair Credit Reporting Act, 15 U.S.C. § 1681 [Citibank (South Dakota) NA v. $\operatorname{Beckerman}^{\operatorname{ccxix}}$ (" The billing error notices allegedly sent by defendant were untimely since more than 60 days elapsed from the date the first periodic statement reflecting the alleged errors was transmitted "); Ladino v.
+Bank of America ccxx (plaintiff alleges that defendant negligently published false credit information which constituted violations of Fair Credit Reporting Act and GBL 349; no private right of action under Fair Credit Reporting Act and plaintiff " never notified any credit reporting agency that he was disputing the accuracy of information provided by defendant "); Tyk v.
+Equifax Credit Information Services, Inc. ccxxi (consumer who recovered damages under the Fair Credit Reporting Act denied an award of attorneys fees (" more must be shown than simply prevailing in litigation.
+It must be shown that the party who did not prevail acted in bad faith or for purposes of harassment ")].], - [C] Real Estate Settlement Procedures Act, 12 U.S.C. § 2601 [ RESPA][Iyare v.
+Litton Loan Servicing, LP cexxii (borrower's " entitlement to damages pursuant to (RESPA) for alleged improper late charges (dismissed because) none of plaintiff's payments during the relevant period...was made in a timely fashion ")],

-- [C] Real Estate Settlement Procedures Act, 12 U.S.C. § 2601 [
+[D] Home Ownership and Equity Protection Act, 15 U.S.C.